TECLIB/gitflow-doc/source/hotfix.rst

 .. warning::

-   Before running the commands to end you `hotfix`, make sure that:
+   Before running the commands to end your `hotfix`, make sure that:

    * your ``master`` branch is up-to-date
    * no other `hotfix` using the same version number has been merged (use ``git tag | sort -V``)